nacos-group/nacos-spring-project/README.md

     e.printStackTrace();
 }
 ```
+## 3.4.
+Enable Service Discovery

-However,  also can inject any `NamingService` instance for "Service Discovery" scenario:
+If you would also like to use the service discovery feature of Nacos, you can inject a `NamingService` instance for service discovery:

 ```java
     @NacosInjected
     private NamingService namingService;
 ```

-If you were not familiar with usages of `ConfigService` and `NamingService`, please learn about [SDK](https://nacos.io/en-us/docs/sdk.html) first.
+For details about the usages of `ConfigService` and `NamingService`, please refer to [Nacos SDK](https://nacos.io/en-us/docs/sdk.html).

-## Core Features
+# 4. Core Features

-[`nacos-spring-context`](nacos-spring-context) is a core module of Nacos integrating with Spring Framework, which provides much rich features around Spring Stack, including Spring Boot and Spring Cloud.
-Their core features include:
+This section provides a detailed description of the key features of [`nacos-spring-context`](nacos-spring-context):

 - [Annotation-Driven](#annotation-driven)
 - [Dependency Injection](#dependency-injection)